🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 Transcript

-The important news of the moment in France is the election of the new president or the new presidency of the Republic.
+The most important news of the moment in France is the election of the new President of the Republic.

-It's an exciting topic and very rich in vocabulary.
-It's really a good time to talk about this topic because the election starts this Sunday, April 10, 2022.
+It's a fascinating subject with a rich vocabulary.
+It's a really good time to talk about this topic because the elections start this Sunday, April 10, 2022.

 Hello everyone, welcome to this video about the elections in France.

-I hope that you are motivated and that this topic interests you.
-We will see together how this presidential election works, the main candidates and especially a lot of vocabulary.
+I hope you're motivated and interested in this topic.
+Together we'll be looking at how the presidential election works, the main candidates and, above all, a lot of vocabulary.

 This vocabulary will be very interesting for you, if you want to watch election reports, candidates, political debates or if you read articles on this topic.

-If you speak English, you will realize that there are a lot of words between French and English that are very close on this theme.
+If you speak English, you'll realize that there are quite a few words between French and English that are very close on this theme.

-There are a lot of transparent words, so it's easy to understand.
+There are lots of transparent words, so it's easy to understand.
 A few weeks ago, I told you about this book "Kill the French".

 In this book, you can read 100 stories written in French.

-The particularity of these stories is that they are written with many words that are transparent between English and French.
-You will progress quickly thanks to these words that are easily understood and that will help you to understand the context and especially to understand and integrate more complicated vocabulary words.
+What's special about these stories is that they are written with many words that are transparent between English and French.
+These words are easy to understand and will help you to understand the context and, above all, to understand and integrate more complicated vocabulary.

 Why am I talking about this book again?
-It's because there is a story about politics, about a political discourse where we find many similar words between French and English.
+It's because it's a story about politics, about a political discourse where there are many similar words between French and English.

-To make this video, I was inspired by this book.
-By the way, I give you in the description the link to find this book on Amazon if you are interested.
+To make this video, I drew a lot of inspiration from this book.
+By the way, I've included the link to find this book on Amazon in the description if you're interested.

 This video will be divided into five parts.
 First, we'll talk about the current president.
 Then we're going to look together at who can vote.
 Well, not me.
 And I'll explain why.
 Then we'll look at how this election works.
 Then we'll talk about the major candidates and the polls.